 Cafe

-Abdul's Cafe and DinerAbdul's Cafe and Diner in Solihull serves traditional Pakistan / Kashmir fare from its spot on Stratford Road.
+Abdul's Cafe and DinerAbdul's Cafe and Diner is a cafe serving traditional Pakistan / Kashmir fare on Stratford Road in Solihull.

 View Info →You can find live music across Solihull, from pubs with regular gigs to spaces that draw local audiences.
 It’s not a town that shouts about its music, but it delivers consistently.
 The scene varies by location: some venues offer relaxed evenings, others focus on energetic performances.
 Solihull’s annual Free Music Festival, held at Mell Square and over fifteen other venues, shows how strong the local music community is.
 If you're looking for things to do, live music is a reliable choice.